aquaproj/aquaproj.github.io/docs/reference/security/policy-as-code/why-policy-is-needed.md

 ## Protect your development environment and CI from threat

 The main purpose of Policy is to improve the security by preventing malicious tools from being executed.
 `local` Registry and `github_content` Registry are useful, but they can also be abused.
-From aqua v2, aqua forbids non Standard Registries by default because almost users don't need them.
+From aqua v2, aqua forbids non Standard Registries by default because almost all users don't need them.

 ## Reduce the burden of code review keeping the security